RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 #### Remediations
-The "remediations" object provides additional information about the previously identified product status.
+The `remediations` object provides additional information about the previously identified product status.
 The following
-remediations status are available per product_status:
+remediations status are available per `product_status` category:

-* "fixed" product status
+* `fixed`
-  * "vendor_fix": For all the product_IDs found in the “fixed” product_status there will be a corresponding entry
+  * `vendor_fix`: For all the product IDs with a fixed product status there will be a corresponding entry
-    in the "remediations" object that correlates each full product ID to the correct RHSAs.
+    in the remediations object that correlates each full product ID to the correct RHSAs.
 The RHSA can be determined by
-    the “url” field.
+    the `url` field.
     * Details: "Fixed"
     * URL: Link to the RHSA
-  * "workaround": If a mitigation exists, it applies to all components regardless of their fix state.
+  * `workaround`: If a mitigation exists, it applies to all components regardless of their fix state.
-    * Details: "Mitigation"
+    * `Details`: "Mitigation"
-* "known_affected": For all the full product IDs found in the "known_affected" product status, there will be additional
-entries in the "remediations" object that fall into the following categories.
+* `known_affected`
-  * "no_fix_planned": Will include any product_IDs in the "known_affected" product status that will not be fixed by Red
+  * `no_fix_planned`: Will include any product IDs with the known affected product status that will not be fixed by Red
   Hat, either because it is out of support scope or the engineering team has decided not to fix it for other reasons.
     * Details: "Will not fix" or "Out of support scope"
-  * "none_available": Will include any product_IDs in the "known_affected" product status that are either still reported
+  * `none_available`: Will include any product IDs with the known affected product status that are either still reported
   affected, meaning a fix is likely in progress, or deferred, which may be fixed at a future date.
     * Details: "Affected" or "Deferred"
-  * "workaround": If a mitigation exists, it applies to all components regardless of their fix state.
+  * `workaround`: If a mitigation exists, it applies to all components regardless of their fix state.
     * Details: "Mitigation"
-* "known_not_affected": There are no "remediation" objects for the known not affected status since it is implicitly
+* `known_not_affected`: There are no remediation objects for the known not affected status since it is implicitly
 assumed that there are no remediations needed if the product and component are not affected.
-* "under_investigation": There are no "remediation" objects for the under investigation status since it is implicitly
+* `under_investigation`: There are no remediation objects for the under investigation status since it is implicitly
 assumed that no remediations exist since we are still investigating the vulnerability.

-Note: As with the "product_status" object, there may not be an entry for every category.
-Additionally, in VEX files,
+Note: As with the `product_status` object, there may not be a `remediations` entry for every category.
+Additionally,
-there may be more than one "vendor_fix" object if more than one RHSA released fixes for the CVE.
-In the CSAF files,
+in VEX files, there may be more than one `vendor_fix` object if more than one RHSA released fixes for the CVE.
+In the
-the only "remediation" category present will be one "vendor_fix" object that correlates to the RHSA that the CSAF
+CSAF files, the only `remediations` category present will be one `vendor_fix` object that maps to the RHSA that
-file represents.
+the CSAF file represents.

 Following our two previous kernel examples, we can see that for the unfixed kernel component
-"red_hat_enterprise_linux_6:kernel" there is no entry in the remediations section.
+"red_hat_enterprise_linux_6:kernel" there is no entry in the remediation section.
 This is expected behavior because
-it was listed in the "known_not_affected" product status and therefore no remediation is needed.
+it was listed in the `known_not_affected` product status and therefore no remediation is needed.

 For our fixed kernel component "7Server-7.4.AUS:kernel-0:3.10.0-693.112.1.el7.src", there are two remediation entries.
 One represents the vendor fix that was released and the other represents that there is a reported mitigation for this